 Prayer Ministers Please talk to Margaret Williams, Cindy Manley, Kimberly Meyers, or Harris Kerr if you are interested in helping with intercessory prayer during Holy Communion.

 Publicity Committee Please visit with Jane Wolf or Darryl Knapp if you are interested in “spreading the Good News”!

 Sound Board Ministry helps with running the Audio on Sunday morning.
 Please talk to, Joe Cobb, Nicholas McRae, John Todd, or Nathan Williams if you would like to assist in this ministry.

 St. Nick’s Angels Please contact Teddy Stickney if you would like to help with “sprucing up” the Nave and grounds two times a year.

 Stewardship Committee oversees the annual Stewardship campaign, also known as EMC (Every Member Canvass).
 Several volunteers are needed each year.
-Please visit with Kathy Shannon.
+Please visit with the parish treasurer.